 Grafton Lakes and Dunham Reservoir is a 0.4 mile moderately trafficked out and back trail located near Cropseyville, New York that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from April until October.
+The trail offers a number of activity options and is best used from April until October.